qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 as the layers are visible and in editing mode.

-In layer with Z values, topological editing will interpolate the Z value of a point based on the value of the edge used for the connection.
+In layer with Z values, topological editing will interpolate the Z value of the vertex based on the value of the edge used for the connection.

 .. index:: Avoid overlap
    seealso: Avoid overlap; Topology